Table of Contents

 Additionally, since the January 6 debut episode, sports betting sites have been releasing weekly WWE odds for the promotion’s flagship show Monday Night RAW.
 Occasionally, you can also find some weekly SmackDown odds as well.

-With that said, let’s take a look at the latest WWE odds and make our WWE RAW predictions for the go-home episode of Netflix RAW prior to the Elimination Chamber PLE on Saturday, March 1.
+With that said, let’s take a look at the latest WWE odds and make our WWE RAW predictions for the post-Elimination Chamber episode of Netflix RAW.

 WWE RAW Odds